Last Updated on July 24, 2021 by Michelle Ball

-Most parents see schools as places where their kids go daily, while they are at work or taking care of other household needs, and forget about them.
+Most parents see schools as places where students go daily, while they are at work or taking care of other household needs, and forget about them.
 College students may view their universities as a large mass of buildings and detached college staff and instructors.
 Students and parents may be shocked and confused when a problem arises at a school or college and may not know what to do.
+Here are some tips when issues arise.

 THE BASICS OF APPROACHING A SCHOOL OR COLLEGE PROBLEM

-There are some fundamental recommendations I have when it comes to dealing with schools and getting desired outcomes for students.
-These should generally apply to many issues that come up, from school discipline, expulsion, and suspensions, to special education, IEP (Individualized Education Program) or 504 matters, college hearings, sports eligibility, student targeting by teachers or professors, grade appeals, and many other matters being encountered by students in day to day life.
+There are some fundamental recommendations I have when it comes to dealing with schools and colleges and achieving desired outcomes for students.
+These should apply to many school or university issues that come up, from school discipline, expulsion, and suspensions, to special education, IEP (Individualized Education Program) or 504 matters, college hearings, sports eligibility, student targeting by teachers or professors, grade appeals, and many other matters being encountered by students in day to day life.

 1) Know the rules: When you run into a problem in a school or college, find the rules which apply to the situation.
 These may be found in the school handbook, on the website, in program handbooks (e.g. a “Handbook for the Nursing Program”), and in many other places.
 Boards of education also issue policies which are online, usually under the “Board” section of a school district website.
 For the UC Regents, there are rules that apply to all UCs found usually on the relevant Regents page, or on the specific college website.
 Find any and all policies and rules related to the student issue.
 Read them, clear up any misunderstood words or concepts in the policies/rules and truly understand them.